Bowel cancer (Colorectal cancer) in Australia statistics

 Deaths

-In 2020, bowel cancer was the second most common cause of cancer death in Australia.
-It is estimated that it will remain the second most common cause of death from cancer in 2022.
+In 2021, colorectal cancer was the second most common cause of cancer death in Australia.
+It is estimated that it will remain the second most common cause of death from cancer in 2023.

 Notes